Bitcoin btc

 Rocket Pool is an Ethereum 2.0 stake pool.
 This protocol lowers both capital and hardware requirements to stake on ETH 2.0.
 It also adds to the security and decentralization of Ethereum as a network.

-The protocol’s main purpose is to serve both people who wish to stake and those who would like to run their own nodes.
+The protocol’s main purpose is to serve people who wish to stake and those who want to run their own nodes.
 The platform provides infrastructure and liquidity for quick withdrawals and low staking requirements.
 RPL token is the protocol’s monetary and governance token.

 David Rugendyke established Rocket Pool in 2016.
-It became apparent that Ethereum would shift from a PoW to PoS consensus mechanism.
+It became apparent that Ethereum would shift from a proof-of-work to a proof-of-stake consensus mechanism.

-Rocket Pool relies on smart contracts to ensure a trustless, permissionless structure.
-Furthermore, the network’s DAO allows for decentralized governance that is managed by its users.
-The unique network DAO connects the main ETH1 framework to beacon chains.
+Rocket Pool relies on smart contracts to ensure a trustless and permissionless structure.
+Furthermore, the network’s DAO allows for decentralized governance managed by its users.
+The unique network DAO connects the main ETH1 framework to the beacon chain.
 This allows those with limited financial resources to reap the staking benefits and increase their ROIs.

 Rewards distribution